 PYRATEX® element fabrics are built with the most unique fibres in the textile industry.

 PYRATEX® element 1 is made with nettle that grows wild in the mountain forests of the Himalayas.
-It is a breathable, soft jersey fabric that helps maintain biodiversity and social fairness, as wild nettle harvest creates improved livelihoods, protected forests and regenerated land.
+It is a breathable, soft jersey fabric that helps maintain biodiversity and social fairness.

-PYRATEX® element 2 is created with agriwaste from food industry banana trees.
+PYRATEX® element family is created with banana agri-waste from food industry banana trees.

 There is a long tradition in India of burning agricultural waste: when harvesting the banana tree, leaves and trunks are burned.
 This produces a high CO2 level, released into the atmosphere.
-However, by using this waste as fiber, PYRATEX® avoids CO2 emissions, and any negative impact on the environment.
+However, by using the banana agri-waste as fiber, PYRATEX® avoids CO2 emissions that have a negative impact on the environment.